richmondu/shipping_application/README.md

 Hopefully, there are some business lines which uses Python instead of Java for specific microservices/containers such as Data Analytics related services.

+# Requirement

+Implement API to compute a parcel cost given its weight and volume based on specific rules and conditions, including discount code from a 3rd party API.

 # Design